|

 reached, but further expansion will depend on cultural evolution,

+quality of services available online, attitudes and information.
 In most European countries, internet access is easily available

 to anyone who wants it.
 But that doesnt mean that everyone